ccallawa/alyvix_server_doc/monitoring_integrations/checkmk_integration.rst

 #.
 Check that the configuration was successful.

-   From your Alyvix Server's *Services View*, you should see results of the first few checks:
+   From Checkmk's *Services View*, you should see results of the first few checks:

    .. image:: images/chkmk-result-boxes.png
       :scale: 50%